Multi Tables

 This is a good option to use if your data set does not require any cleansing or manipulation, but also does not support direct querying.

-Note: unlike most other nodes, the Tables Node does not support previewing.
+Note: Unlike most other nodes, the Tables Node does not support previewing.

 Configure the Tables Node